no-relation/Legislature_Information_on_Bills_and_Sponsors/README.md

 To exit the program, return to the start page and choose ```nevermind I'm done```

 Our data is from an API provided by Open States.
 [Learn more about them here](https://openstates.org/ "Open States front page")

+**Important Note:** this app uses Open States APIv1; after November 2018 portions of APIv1 will be removed, apparently including some fields used for this app.
+The database included in this app should remain unaffected.

 <!---